CodySelman/weather-app/README.md

 Things to do:

-- make hourly weather report an array of all available hour  data and display that on screen
+- Also return daily data in array on screen
-- do the same for daily data
 -overhaul UI

+UI thoughts:

+- begin by prompting user for location information
+- upon submit, completely overhaul screen to show stylized weather screen
+- Copy phone app layout for now